 Did you create a smooth sign-in process for students attending workshops?
 Did you provide expert customer service?
 Did you hone your teaching skills while leading mindfulness exercises at a local elementary school?

 Keep the bullet points of each professional summary brief and to the point, including hard data and action verbs where you can.
+This will be useful when creating your yoga teacher bio, too.
 With a few authentic and clever phrases, you can help your employer truly imagine you becoming a key member of their team.

 Step 4: Be Thorough Yet Succinct